 South Africa is a mix of first and third world – we have extreme wealth and extreme poverty.
 It is so easy for the visitor to our country to enter and stick to the extremely luxurious combination of private safaris combined with a visit to Cape Town.
 Many will exit our country with no idea of our history, our people and our challenges.
 In order to experience where you are visiting – you need to dig a little deeper.
 As such I would strongly recommend you build in a township experience while you are here.
 I would encourage you to chose a way of experiencing the poorer areas where you either leave a footprint behind or get a chance to interact with the locals or support a small local business.
 So either try and experience a project in the townships or work with the small companies that are emerging from these areas – in this way you work with the local community.

-Below are some of the people that I work with for Township tours and experiences – feel free to get in touch with them directly or to build them into your tour plan that you are booking with me:
+Below are some of the people that I work with for Township tours and experiences – feel free to get in touch with them directly:

 This is a small company launched by two entrepreneurial local township residents – Samantha and Khonaye – they are 100% passionate about sharing their lives with you and offer some innovative and fun tour options.
 For the first time visitor book their standard township introduction – which includes a walk around Langa township, if you are here on a Sunday – book the gospel tour as you will have an opportunity to pop into one of the